PythonCoderUnicorn/TransRest_API/README.md

 ### Adding Persons 🏳️‍⚧️

+This data has famous Transgender people, the affirmations have everyone as living and uses the question of _"if you could have lunch with any famouse person, who would you have lunch with?"_ as basis for affirmations involving the end user.
+The end user needs to be part of the narrative with famous person in some relation to their profession.

 - any Transgender person who is publically known, has stated pronouns, their profession/ what they do and some fiction about how they will interact with the end user.
 - `profession` + `pronouns` + `fiction`